Rosenorn-Solutions/PantmigNative/README.md

 ## Troubleshooting

 - 401 errors after login: confirm both services are running and base URLs are correct in `app/config.ts`.
+- Refresh loop or sudden logout: your refresh token may be invalid/expired.
+The app proactively refreshes ~1 minute before access expiry and also on resume; on failure it logs you out and shows a toast.
+Log in again to continue.
 - Android can’t reach localhost: use `10.0.2.2` instead of `localhost` in `app/config.ts`.
 - CORS/network issues: check backend CORS and that device/emulator can reach the host/port.